anquanscan/sec-tools/README.md

 [empty-argv-segfault-check](https://github.com/eriksjolund/empty-argv-segfault-check): Test if an executable segfaults when started with an empty argv.
 The script may be used as a vulnerability-scanner to find setuid executables having buggy code (but it will probably not find any direct security vulnerabilities).
 [ASKT-AutoScriptKiddiesTool-](https://github.com/b3-v3r/ASKT-AutoScriptKiddiesTool-)
 [asvs-checklist](https://github.com/nicoSWD/asvs-checklist): OWASP Application Security Verification Standard 4.0 Checklist
 [MalwareDatabase](https://github.com/Vichingo455/MalwareDatabase): One of the few malware collection
+[tarian](https://github.com/kube-tarian/tarian): Protect your Cloud Native Applications running on Kubernetes from malicious attacks with pre-registered source code, pre-registered runtime processes monitoring, automated actions based on configure-actions, analytics, alerting and also sharing detections with community.
+Maybe save from Ransomware.
+Shift-Left your threat detection.
+Shift Right threat elimination.